99rebels/total-recall/docs/friction-log.md

  - I have realised that I have been including my .env file in my github pushes (fine for now but could have been really bad if I had my private DB key or AI API key).
 So I need to sort that out.

  -  I also bought totalrecall.info in preperating for production on Render.

+#### 17:30 ####
+ - I have added the added the gemini model (gemini-1.5-flash as it appears to be free or at least of negligable price).
+I'm trying to figure out how I'm going to do this.
+There is two ways I can think of doing it.
+The first is by using python, when the button is pressed it does a HTTP call to the same page returning the value of the LLM's response but that will mean it will wait for the response meaning long page loads.

+ - The second way is with JS.
+On button press, it would send a request to the Flask function and wait for the result.
+This is a way better UX because the entire page wouldn't be loading.
+However, I dont know how to do this.
+Also, Do I send it as JSON? the only things I need is the notes, subject, topic and questions as arguments to the flask function.
+I need to think about this.

+ - I think I do it with something called an AJAX request? not 100 percent sure what that means but we'll give it a go....

+ - Hold on this is a bit more complicated.
+The issue is that my todays_notes.html page is being dynamically built up with JINJA.
+Its easy to acsess a single div or form element with JS but how to you access the loop and send the correct notes?

+#### 18:00 ####
+ - I'm not experienced enough with Java Script to know what I'm doing.
+I cant think of how to do it at all.
+For now I'm going to try and get it to work in python first (I have an idea for this).
+This will at least get the function on flask working with the LLM and resposnses correctly.
+Then I can change it to JS.
+I need to get more familiar how JS works with Jinja, in terms of looping accessing variables etc.

+### 21/11/25 ###
+#### 11:50 ####
+ - Holy shit, after a days work I finally got a response from Gemini.
+This is rediculously cool.
+It's just printed to the console but that is acctually so satisfying.
+It wasn't all that difficult (I had some trouble with routes etc) but it is so cool to see it working.
+It now generates 5 questions on the notes provided when the button is pressed.

+ - Now I need to parse the string to only get the questions